aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The above docker command runs the `sc server` softcover command in the container.

-The command first runs the `sc build:html` to build the `book` html file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `book` html file through port 4000 of the container.
+The command internally runs the `sc build:html` to build the `mybook.html` file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `mybook.html` file through port 4000 of the container.

-> The port number 4000 is exposed in the dockerfile.
+Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content.

-Since the docker command maps the container port 4000 to our local port 4000 , we can navigate to localhost:4000 with our local web browser to view the html content.
+> The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).

 As we change the content of the `chapters` directory the change is detected and the `sc build:html` command is re-run and web server is reloaded, allowing us to instantly preview the output of our changes.

-Of course we can always run the `sc build:html` command using the container to force a regeneration of the html content.
+Of course we can always manually run the `sc build:html` command using the container to force a regeneration of the html content.

 ## Resolving issues with the softcover server

-In some situations you might run into an issue sometimes where the server running in the container will hang or the container process would exit.
+In some situations you might run into an issue where the server running in the container will hang or the container process would exit.

 This might happen when you rename the chapter markdown files where the names are out of sync with the Book.txt file.
 It could also happen if there is an error in the markdown file that causes a markdown file parsing error by the `sc build:html` command.